Wanderer Notifier

 wanderer_notifier:

-image: guarzo/wanderer-notifier:latest
+image: guarzo/wanderer-notifier:v2

 restart: unless-stopped